lamhq/tech-notes/devops/gcp/1-core-infr/3-network.md

 Firewall rules can be defined through network tags on Compute Engine instances.
 For example, you can tag all your web servers with, say, "WEB" and write a firewall rule saying that traffic on ports 80 or 443 is allowed into all VMs with the "WEB" tag.

+Every VPC network has two implied IPv4 firewall rule:
+- An egress rule lets (allow) any instance send traffic to any destination
+- An ingress rule protects (deny) all instances by blocking incoming connections to them

+The implied rules cannot be removed, but they have the lowest possible priorities.

 ### VPC Peering

 If your company has several Google Cloud projects, and the VPCs need to talk to each other?
 With VPC Peering, a relationship between two VPCs can be established to exchange traffic.

+### Connecting networks to Google VPC

+Many google cloud customers want to connect their google virtual private clouds to other networks in their system, There are several effective ways to accomplish this:

+- start with a virtual private network connection over the Internet and use the IPsec VPN protocol to create a tunnel connection
+- using Direct Peering.
+Peering means putting a router in the same public data center as a google point of presence, and using it to exchange traffic between networks.
+- if getting the highest up times for interconnection is important, using Dedicated Interconnect would be a good solution.
+- a Partner Interconnect connection is useful if a data center is in a physical location that can't reach a Dedicated Interconnect co location facility.

 ## Compute Engine